Overview of the survey

 Website: Information Commissioner’s Office

-If you have any further questions about how the data provided as part of this study will be used by the Welsh Government or wish to exercise your rights using the General Data Protection Regulation, please contact:
+If you have any further questions about how the data provided as part of this study will be used by the Welsh Government or wish to exercise your rights using the UK GDPR, please contact:

 The Welsh Government’s Data Protection Officer can be contacted at: